smt/js-standards/readme.md

         break;
     }

-    // 7.A.1.2
+###### 7.A.1.2

-    // A alternate approach that supports composability and reusability is to
-    // use an object to store "cases" and a function to delegate:
+An alternate approach that supports composability and reusability is to use an object to store "cases" and a function to delegate:

     var cases, delegator;